mwfj/CMU_15213_CSAPP3E_Lab/Concurrency_Basic/README.md

 In general, we view thread as entities created by the programmer but scheduled by the OS, in any fashion that the OS chooses.
 However, lock yield some of that control back to the programmer can guarantee that no more than a single thread can ever be active within that code.
 Thus, locks help transform the chaos that is traditional OS scheduling into a more controlled activity.

+There have three criteria for the lock:

+1. ***multual exclusion***
+2. ***fairness***:
+   - Does each thread contending for the lockget a fair shot at acquiring it once it is free?
+   - Does any thread contending for the lock ***starve*** while doing so, thus never obtaining it?
+3. performance: by comparing these difference scenarios, we can better understand the performance impact of using various locking techniques.
+   1. For the case of no contention; When a single thread is running and grabs and releases the lock, what isi the overhead of doing so?
+   2. For the case of multiple threads are contending for the lock on a single CPU; in this case, are the performance concern?

 #### Pthread Locks(***a.k.a mutex***)